UkuuPeople/ukuupeople-the-simple-crm/readme.txt

 * Track your relationship activity using TouchPoints
 * Attach files to TouchPoint records
 * Quickly view upcoming schedule and favorite contacts with Dashlets
-* Build your email list
+* Build your email list (with MailChimp Addon)
 * Schedule meetings and tasks then assign them to team members
-* Automatically collect data from front end forms
+* Automatically collect data from front end forms (with GravityForms Addon)
 * Share relationship data with your whole team
-* Capture donation or payment information and display in contact dashboard
+* Capture donation or payment information and display in contact dashboard (with GiveWP Addon)
 * ... and much more!

 See all the features on the [UkuuPeople Website](http://ukuupeople.com "Visit the UkuuPeople website").